ARC: Investing in Appalachia's Economic Future

 All applicants must work with STC staff while developing their applications.
 STC staff will assist applicants with questions about grantwriting, funding, budgets, and letters of support.

-For the Federal Fiscal Year 2021 funding cycle (October 1, 2020-September 30, 2021), STC will require one full application (no pre-application).
-The ARC application is due in the STC office on August 20th, 2020.
-STC staff will review projects for completion if submitted at least 2-3 weeks before the deadline.
-The preliminary review is an essential part of the process.
+For the Federal Fiscal Year 2024 funding cycle (April 1, 2023-September 30, 2024), STC will require one full application (no pre- application).
+The ARC application is due in the STC office on Thursday September 14th.
+STC staff will review projects for completion if submitted 2 weeks before the deadline.
+The preliminary review is an essential way to improve the project’s ranking.